Privacy: the iOS browser showdown

 Let's check the requests (I haven't interacted with the consent banner yet):

 Microsoft services are omnipresent, all collect your personal data.
 Leboncoin is called but simply to download the logo.
-Edge not only leaks your personal data to Adjust but also to Comscore (via scorecardresearch.com), marketing giant which can thus better profile you.
+Edge leaks your personal data not only to Adjust but also to Comscore (via scorecardresearch.com), a marketing giant that can then build a better profile of you.

 Bonus: Bing leaks your searches to the Yellow Pages site

-Because of Bing (and not Edge), I was surprised (and alarmed) to see that it leaked potentially sensitive data, my request, directly to Pages Jaunes (via pagesjaunes.fr) :
+Because of Bing (and not Edge), I was surprised (and alarmed) to see that it leaks potentially sensitive data, my query, directly to Pages Jaunes (via pagesjaunes.fr):

 Fortunately my "hello" search was not sensitive, but Bing leaks all of your searches to the Yellow Pages site (as well as your city), in real time, whatever the device and browser used.

 The advertising agency of Yellow Pages is called Solocal.
-It is about of an old partnership, having surely been renewed, on the back of your privacy (reminder, I still have not interacted with the consent banner, my Bing search leaked to the Yellow Pages site).
+This seems to be an old partnership, surely renewed, at the expense of your privacy (reminder: I still have not interacted with the consent banner, and my Bing search leaked to the Yellow Pages site).

-Additional gift from Bing and Yellow Pages, the domain at.pagesjaunes.fr (which places a cookie without your consent) is a alias CNAME to the French AT Internet analytics tools:
+An added bonus from Bing and Yellow Pages: the domain at.pagesjaunes.fr (which sets a cookie without your consent) is a CNAME alias pointing to the French analytics tool AT Internet:

-Does clicking on “More options” and then disabling “non-essential” cookies prevent your queries to the yellow pages and your surfing data from being leaked to AT Internet?
+Does clicking on “More options” and then disabling “non-essential” cookies prevent your queries to Yellow Pages and your browsing data from being leaked to AT Internet?

 The consent banner without first level option to refuse everything, a classic.

-Unfortunately no, this doesn't change anything in Bing's behavior: it always leaks my searches to the Yellow Pages site.
+Unfortunately no, this changes nothing in Bing's behavior: it still leaks my searches to the Yellow Pages site.

-A key piece of information was missing for Microsoft: my geolocation!
-And in fact, without me continuing my navigation, Edge now asks me for access to my location:
+One key piece of information was still missing for Microsoft: my location!
+And sure enough, before I even continue browsing, Edge now asks me for access to my location:

-Conclusion: hard to believe, but via Edge and Bing, Microsoft has achieved the feat of being worse than Google when it comes to respecting your privacy.
+Conclusion: hard to believe, but with Edge and Bing, Microsoft pulls off the remarkable feat of being worse than Google when it comes to respecting your privacy.

 The browser as protection against site surveillance

-While they themselves respect your privacy more or less well, browsers are also supposed to protect you when you surf the web.
+While browsers themselves respect your privacy more or less well, they are also supposed to protect you when you browse the web.
 Let's see if this is really the case, by browsing two sites known for massively leaking your personal data:

 The protocol will be the same for all browsers:

-- Launching the browser to test, no private browsing.
+• Launching the browser to be tested, no private browsing.

-- Surf on the home page of these 2 sites, with acceptance of tracking via the consent banner.
+• Browsing the home page of these 2 sites, accepting tracking via the consent banner.

-The comparison cannot be perfect because it is only 2 home pages, and from one moment to the next, the advertisements served may be different.
+The comparison cannot be perfect because it covers only 2 home pages, and from one moment to the next, the advertisements served may differ.
 But the number of trackers should give us a good idea of the browser's effectiveness.

-The nominal case, I deactivated my content blocker, Firefox Focus.
+The baseline case: I turned off my content blocker, Firefox Focus.
 Here are the condensed results:

-Needless to say, the number of tracers is impressive, even if Intelligent Tracking Prevention limits damage by stopping cross-site tracking.
+Needless to say, the number of trackers is impressive, even if Intelligent Tracking Prevention limits the damage by stopping cross-site tracking.

-Here I used Firefox Focus (of which the list of trackers is provided by Disconnect), you can also select other content blockers like Adguard.
+Here I used Firefox Focus (whose tracker list is provided by Disconnect); you can also select other content blockers like Adguard.
 Are the results better?
 Noticeably:

 Does this mean that the content blocker has completely protected you?
 When you look in detail, many third parties continue to track you, even if the most "obvious" trackers have disappeared: